Linaro/lava/doc/dispatcher-design.rst

           alongside the deployment instead of overlaying, and thereby altering, the deployment.

-The LAVA scripts a standard addition to a LAVA test and are handled as a single unit.
+The LAVA scripts are a standard addition to a LAVA test and are handled as a single unit.
 Using idempotent actions, the test script extension can support LMP or MultiNode or other custom requirements without requiring this support to be added to all tests.
 The extensions are created during